Glascote

-Glascote is an area of Tamworth, in the Tamworth district, in Staffordshire, England.
+Glascote is an area of Tamworth in Staffordshire, England, which traditionally lies within the historic county of Warwickshire.
 The area centres on the Glascote Road, and is mainly residential with a few convenience stores and pubs.

 History

 Glascote is derived from the Old English word for glass and ‘cot’, meaning a hut.
 This suggests ‘a glass workshop’ since ‘cot’ is usually associated with some form of industrial process.

 The manor of Glascote dates back to the 12th century.
 It was owned by the Longueville and Ferrers families, and eventually became part of the landholdings of Lord Townshend, in 1815.
 It was acquired by the Corporation of Tamworth in 1897 along with the Bolehall estate.

 Sitting on the Glascote Road that runs from Tamworth town centre the village of Glascote is the oldest part containing mainly Victorian Terrace houses whilst much of Glascote located near the Marlborough Way dates from the post 1960s when the area grew rapidly and as a result much of the area has New Town style architecture.